ryhkml/ytingest/README.md

 1. Retrieve transcript from YouTube videos (when available)
 1. Save the information in a format compatible with LLMs
-1. Calculate token counts using an OpenAI model
+1. Calculate token counts using a Google Gemini or OpenAI model

 ## Build and Usage